 The Read Status Register instructions enable the 8-bit Status Registers to be read.
 These instructions are fed by driving /CS low and shifting the instruction code "05h" for Status Register-1, "35h" for Status Register-2 or "15h" for Status Register-3 into the SI pin on the rising edge of CLK.
 The bits of status register are then shifted out to the SO pin first with the most significant bit (MSB) on the falling edge of CLK, as demonstrated in Figure 9-4.
 For a description of the Status Register, please refer to Section 8.1.
-The Read Status Register.
+The Read Status Register instruction can be applied at any time, even during a cycle of Program, Erase or Write Status Register.
 This allows the BUSY status bit to be checked to identify when the cycle is complete and whether the device is ready to accept another instruction.
 The Status Register can be read successively, as shown in Figure 9-5.
 Also, this instruction is completed by driving /CS high.